zrichardson8039/Texas-Hold-Em/README.md

      java TexasHoldEm <run mode> <number of players>

-          <run mode>: "-t" to run a predetermined test version with unit test results printed to stdout, "-p" to simulate a                           random game of Texas Hold `Em
+          <run mode>: "-t" to run a predetermined test version with unit test results printed to stdout,
+                         "-p" to simulate random game of Texas Hold `Em
           <number of players>: The number of players in the game of Texas Hold `Em.
 Only required for "-p" run mode.